palestne/palestne.github.io/docs/chapter-3.md

 ## Foreword

 As we continue our push to unlocking dailies there are still a significant amount of quests yet to do.
 And these quests are best done with overheads.
-Overheads are fundemental in RS so we prioritize unlocking them, and with them doing the phase 2 quests that will eventually unlock the dailies.
+Overheads are fundemental in RS, so let's unlock them and use them to do the phase 2 quests (ie Hero's requirements).

 ______

-Typically prayer training involves dragon boots and so that's what we'll do.
+Typically prayer training involves dragon bones so that's what we'll do.
+You can either kill green drags, but we're pretty sick of the wilderness so killing blue dragons at Taverly with the shortcut (given we're 76 agility) and a falador TP makes for quick banking.
 To kill them effectively an Iban Staff is handy, which will also be useful for slayer training down the road.

-To do so we need to do some range training, Underground Pass and attack training:
+To wield Iban Staff we need Underground Pass and 50 attack, which will involve some range training:

 - [ ] Do Goblin Diplomacy
 - [ ] Do Death to the Dorgeshun